-ClimateCultures welcomes artistic director and performer Paul Michael Henry, who has devised and delivered successive UNFIX festivals.
-I first met Paul at the TippingPoint Doing Nothing is Not an Option event I helped organise back in 2016.
-Here, he discusses his motivation and ambitions for these international gatherings and explorations, ahead of UNFIX 2019 next month.
+Artistic director and performer Paul Michael Henry, who has devised successive UNFIX festivals, discusses his motivation and ambitions for these international gatherings and explorations, ahead of UNFIX 2019 next month.
+UNFIX: a command form, a verb, an activity.

 approximate Reading Time: 5minutes